jsheargold/spring-data-jpa-bulk-techniques/README.md

 ### 1 - Flush and Clear AutoID with Hibernate batching

-In this technique the ID for the to be persisted entity is generated using the AUTO generation strategy.
+In this technique the ID for the to be persisted entities are generated using the AUTO generation strategy.

 ```@GeneratedValue(strategy = GenerationType.AUTO)```